adamSkiffington96/WallpaperTool/README.md

 ## Features

-- Light/dark mode toggle
-- Live previews
+- Stars are attracted to your mouse
+- Break asteroids by highlighting them
-- Fullscreen mode
+- Shooting stars
+- Randomized star color and size
-- Cross platform
+- Nebula

 ## Snippets